 The qualifying examination for Ph.D. candidates consists of a written and oral examination.
 Ph.D. candidates are expected to take the qualifying exam no later than the end of the second curricular year.
-M.D./Ph.D. candidates normally take the Qualifying Examination at the end of their first year of graduate studies.
-Examinations are administered by a Qualifying Examination Committee (QEC) of three faculty from Boston University, including the student’s major advisor and a chairman who must have a primary appointment in the Department of Pharmacology.
-Two members must be from the Department, and it is encouraged that the third member be a Program member from outside the Department.
-In the exceptional case that a student’s research advisor is not a full-time faculty member at Boston University, the advisor is expected to participate as a fourth, non-voting member of the committee.
+M.D./Ph.D. candidates normally take the exam at the end of their first year of graduate studies.
+A Qualifying Examination Committee (QEC) of three faculty from Boston University, including the student’s major advisor, administers the examination.
+Two out of three members of the committee, including the chair, must have a primary appointment in the Department of Pharmacology.
+(In the exceptional case that a student’s research advisor is not a full-time faculty member at Boston University, the advisor is expected to participate as a fourth member of the committee.)

 - Rationale/Hypothesis: Are they clear, cogent and logical?